“Judy Garland is a delightful surprise. She appears to have been born solely to play the role of Dorothy” – The Boston Globe, 1939

 August 18, 1947: Two news items.
 The first notes that Ann Miller would not be in Easter Parade but Cyd Charisse would.
 That’s true.
 Charisse was the first choice but tore ligaments in her knee and had to be replaced.
 Miller was her replacement.
 It’s interesting to know that Miller was in the running prior to Charisse getting the part.
 Most people assume that she wasn’t thought of for the part until after Charisse was out.

-The second item Judy’s return to MGM as October 1st.
+The second item notes that Judy’s return to MGM would be October 1st.
 Judy was still resting in Boston at this time and returned to MGM in late August to view a rough cut of The Pirate. she returned to work at the studio on September 22nd for music rehearsals for Easter Parade.

 August 18, 1948: This ad appeared in the Film Daily trade paper promoting Easter Parade.